PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Supplemental Materials/Terris - Wrought of Copper/Introduction.md

 The module will also be included as campaign details
 - **Editor's Note**: This is going to be a lot of work, so assume I haven't started yet as what is below takes priority.
 # New Mechanics
-[[Networks]] - A group that a player may align themselves with to gain a Trait and a Benefit they can call on [[Stunts]] - Previously, Stunts were only available to Kandra and Allomancers.
+[[Mistborn Campaign Notes/Rules/Supplemental Materials/Terris - Wrought of Copper/Networks|Networks]] - A group that a player may align themselves with to gain a Trait and a Benefit they can call on
+[[Mistborn Campaign Notes/Rules/Supplemental Materials/Terris - Wrought of Copper/Stunts|Stunts]] - Previously, Stunts were only available to Kandra and Allomancers.
 Each supplement adds more Stunts that other characters can have as well
 # Extra Content
 **Editor's Note**: Primarily, I am focused on the new mechanics added for each book before I come back and add the added content below
 Equipment